rieckpil/progmot/content/post/writing-a-book-remotely.md

 For the tech-stack we picked what we felt most comfortable with: Java and Spring Boot with Spring Cloud AWS.

-Besides exploring AWS services on the go, every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.
+Besides, exploring AWS services on the go, every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.

 We created a new AWS account for this project, and added three IAM users for us.
 Next, we created a GitHub organization that acts as an umbrella container for all related code repositories for this eBook project.